marcosdelcueto/MachineLearningLandscapes/README.md

 ### Prerequisites

-The necessary packages (with the tested versions) are specified in the file _requirements.txt_.
+The necessary packages (with the tested versions with Python 3.7.6) are specified in the file _requirements.txt_.
 These packages can be installed with pip:

 ```
 pip3 install -r requirements.txt
 ```
 ---

+### Usage

+### Example inputs